 Construction of the Old Spanish Sugar Mill Grill and Griddle House built around the turn of the century.
 Make your own pancakes, eggs and meats on the grill.
 Spring Garden Plantation Ruins located next to the restaurant.
 After several owners, all that remains of the spring-run sugar mill is the sugar train, sugar mill machinery and Mill Wheel constructed in the early 1830s.
 Hours of operation and fees are on the website.

 The Bradlees greeted friends and family in the Grand Salon.
 Nathaniel Bradlee an architect from Boston built the 13-room Victorian Queen Anne Cottage in the mid-1880s as a winter home.
 Located in the historic district in Longwood at 130 W. Warren Avenue The Bradlee-McIntyre House Museum listed on the National Register of Historic Places.

-The house formerly located in Altamonte Springs moved to its present location in the early 1970s.
+The house formerly in Altamonte Springs moved to its present place in the early 1970s.
 Mrs. McIntyre’s bed is the only original furniture; people donated the rest.
-The original floors and woodwork remain.
+The original floors and woodwork remained.

-No kitchen or indoor plumbing.
+The house didn’t have a kitchen or indoor plumbing when originally built.
 The McIntyre family bought the house in the early 20th century and added indoor plumbing.
 Eight back-to-back fireplaces.
 Two fireplaces located upstairs in the living quarters.
-Separate ladies and men’s parlors.
+Separate women’s and men’s parlors.